May Abrahamse: Early life and education

 Born on 6 May 1930 in District Six of Cape Town, Abrahamse grew up with three sisters.
 She was classified coloured under apartheid.
 Her interest in singing began at a young age, though her access to formal training was limited.
 She sang in the Eoan Group's youth choir from age 14 and was selected by conductor Joseph Manca to sing in the adult choir.
 She performed solo parts in concerts and roles in opera.

 After attending school in Zonnebloem until grade 9, Abrahamse was a domestic worker in the household where her mother was a cook.
 Encouraged by a friend, she worked for years in the printing section of the Cape Times.
-She began vocal studies with Billie Jones, a theatre producer, and later with Beatrice Gibson, neither of whom was formally recognised as a singing instructor.
+She began vocal studies with Billie Jones, a theatre producer, and later with Beatrice Gibson, neither of whom was formally recognised as a vocal instructor.
 Later in life, she received vocal coaching from Olga Magnoni, an established opera singer, but was not able to access the conservatoire education available to white South Africans.
 She taught singing at the Joseph Stone Theatre in Athlone and organised recitals for her students.